SOCIETY OF ’67 ▷ PROGRAMS ▷ TRAINEE GRANTS

 Purpose

-The Society of ’67 Pathology Trainee Project Grants in Health Services Research and Education fund innovative research and education projects that address issues of healthcare quality, costs, and/or access related to pathology services.
+The Society of ’67 Pathology Trainee Project Grants in Health Services Research and Education fund innovative projects that are relevant to health services research or education, including but not limited to healthcare quality, costs, and/or access related to pathology services.

 Description

 The Society of ’67 of the Association of Pathology Chairs (APC) is pleased to offer a grant program for pathology trainees (medical students, residents, fellows) in Pathology Health Services.
-Grants will fund innovative research and education projects that address issues of healthcare quality, costs, and/or access related to pathology services.
+Grants will fund innovative projects that are relevant to health services research or education, including but not limited to healthcare quality, costs, and/or access related to pathology services.
 Two categories of grants will be considered: Research and Education.
 Funding is up to $5,000 for one (calendar) year.

 • Research Project Grants: To investigate a question and/or to develop a technology in pathology/lab medicine services that improves healthcare quality, cost, or access.